monkeyatcomputer/bundoorascouts.org/_pages/sections/venturer-scouts.md

 #### Venturer Scout Promise

+**There are two versions of the Australian Scout Promise.
+Individuals may select which version they wish to make.**

+On my honour, I promise
+To do my best,
+To be true to my spiritual beliefs,
+To contribute to my community and our world,
+To help other people,
+And to live by the Venturer Scout Law.

+**OR**

 On my honour
 I promise that I will do my best
 To do my duty to my God, and
-To the Queen of Australia (or To Australia)
+To the King of Australia,
-To help other people
+To help other people,
-To live by the Scout Law
+And to live by the Venturer Scout Law.

 #### Venturer Scout Law

-A Scout is trustworthy
-A Scout is loyal
-A Scout is helpful
-A Scout is friendly
-A Scout is cheerful
-A Scout is considerate
-A Scout is thrifty
-A Scout is courageous
-A Scout is respectful
+**Be Respectful**
+Be friendly and considerate
-A Scout cares for the environment
+Care for others and the environment

+**Do What is Right**
+Be trustworthy, honest and fair
+Use resources wisely

+**Believe in Myself**
+Learn from my experiences
+Face challenges with courage

 ### Award Scheme